mbuesch/letmein/README.md

   However, there is a time limit for how long the port is kept open after a successful knock sequence.
   After the knock sequence has been completed, there is only a limited amount of time an MiM could use it.

+- **weakness**: If you knock a port open from behind a [NAT](https://en.wikipedia.org/wiki/Network_address_translation), then the port will be opened for the whole NATed network, because from the outside the NATed network has only one IP address.
+  Everybody from within the NATed network will be able to access the knocked-open port.
+  - **rationale**: The port is only open for a short and limited amount of time and there is supposed to be a second layer of security (see 2FA discussion below).
+  While it's an unfortunate fact that the port will be open for the whole NATed network, this is still much better than having it open for the whole internet (without port knocker).

 - **weakness**: The authentication key is a shared secret that is stored in plain text on the server and on the client.
   - **rationale**: It is true that an attacker that can successfully take over a server or client can steal the keys and authenticate future sessions.
   This is a tradeoff between implementing complicated public-private-key cryptography, the overall goal of what letmein is supposed to protect and simplicity of the design.